-We are actively recruiting motivated individuals to join us in January 2021!
+We are actively recruiting motivated individuals to join us!

 We are always interested in speaking with prospective postdoc candidates.
 If you will be finishing your PhD in the next 6-12 months and are interested in our lab, please contact Dr. Basham.